iamnotnato/alx-low_level_programming/0x02-functions_nested_loops/README.md

     * Required : A function that prints 10 times the alphabet, in lowercase, followed by a new line.
     * Expected Results : You can only use _putchar twice in your code

-💡*Fun Fact : 98 Battery St is located in San Francisco, CA*
   <br><br>

 * **3. islower**